An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Introduction

-where $G$ is Newton gravitational constant.
-Direct $N$-body numerical simulations for evolution of star clusters of $N(=10^{5}\sim 10^{7})$-stars are, however, numerically expensive.
-Hence one's concern is also to rely on statistical description of stellar dynamics which is, as first approximation $(N\to\infty)$, based on the 'smooth' mean field (m.f.) acceleration of star 1, determined by $(N-1)$ body distribution function $F(2,\cdots,N)$
+where $G$ is the Newton gravitational constant.
+However, direct $N$-body numerical simulations for the relaxation evolution of star clusters are numerically expensive ($\sim$ a few months through years of CPU time for realistic models \citep{Heggie_2014}.)
+Hence, one has also relied on statistical theories, especially kinetic theories.
+In the zeroth-order approximation $(N\to\infty)$, we may employ the `smooth' mean-field (MF) acceleration of star 1 due to $(N-1)$-body distribution function (DF) $F(2,\cdots,N,t)$